Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Introduction

-In this study, we introduce text-guided sound mixture-to-mixture editing, a new problem that aims to simultaneously extract, remove, or control the volume of various sounds in a mix based on the user's open-vocabulary instruction.
-We propose the first text-guided sound mixture editor: \textit{Listen, Chat, and Edit} (LCE).
-Figure \ref{fig:overview} shows the schematic of LCE: To begin with, a user and LCE both \textit{Listen} to the sound mixture.
-Next, the user \textit{Chat}s with a text prompt in natural language to specify which sound sources to be edited and in which manner.
-Finally, LCE \textit{Edit}s the sound mixture according to the text prompt and outputs a new sound mixture that aligns with the user's command.
-LCE differs from previous works in three distinctive features: \begin{itemize}[noitemsep, leftmargin=*, topsep=-2pt] \item \textbf{Selectivity}: LCE recognizes and edits target talkers by semantic descriptions.
-A user describes speaking styles for human speakers, including gender, pitch, tempo, energy, and emotion, and the category for non-speech sounds, such as the name of an animal or a musical instrument. \item \textbf{Accessibility}: LCE employs a large language model (LLM) to interpret users' open-vocabulary text prompts for different editing tasks.
-This textual instruction is more user-friendly than other forms of instruction like neural signals, speaker features, sound labels, and so on. \item \textbf{Sound mixture-to-mixture editing}: LCE simultaneously edits multiple sound sources in the sound mixture in one step, without separating them in advance and editing each sound one by one. \end{itemize}
+In this work, we study text-guided soundscape remixing, a new problem that aims to simultaneously extract, remove, or control the volume of multiple sounds in a mixture based on the user's open-vocabulary instruction.
+We propose the first text-guided sound remixer: \textit{Listen, Chat, and Remix} (LCR).
+Figure \ref{fig:overview} shows the schematic of LCR: To begin with, a user and LCR both \textit{Listen} to the sound mixture.
+Next, the user \textit{Chat}s with a text prompt in natural language to specify which sound sources to be remixed and in which manner.
+Finally, LCR \textit{Remix}s the sound mixture according to the text prompt and outputs a new sound mixture that aligns with the user's command.
+LCR differs from previous works in three distinctive features.
+1) \textbf{Selectivity}: LCR recognizes and selects target talkers by semantic descriptions.
+A user describes speaking styles for human speakers, including gender, pitch, tempo, energy, and emotion, and the category for non-speech sounds, such as the name of an animal or a musical instrument.
+2) \textbf{Accessibility}: LCR employs a large language model (LLM) to interpret users' open-vocabulary text prompts for different remixing tasks.
+This textual instruction is more user-friendly than other forms of instruction like neural signals, speaker features, sound labels, and so on.
+3) \textbf{Soundscape remixing}: LCR simultaneously remixes multiple sound sources in the sound mixture in one step, without separating them in advance and scaling each sound one by one.
+Therefore, LCR does not require clean sources for training.